Kamus Besar Bahasa Indonesia: Sixth Edition

-Editorial Practices
+Editorial practices

 The language it records is formal; it omits words that are considered slang or foreign, and its aim is prescriptive.
 The authors note that "the compilation of a dictionary constitutes an effort of language codification which becomes part of standardization of a language.
 Continual work is done towards future versions, to ensure the dictionary remains relevant to changes in the Indonesian language, and the authors are open to criticism and advice on how the work might accurately reflect Indonesian.

+Endang Aminudin Aziz revealed that KBBI contains just a minuscule fraction of the total actual current Indonesian words.
+As he revealed on 28 October 2023, the Indonesian language includes a total of 2 billion words, which are listed and maintained by Korpus, an in-house language analytics tool developed by linguists and researchers of the Language Development and Fostering Agency.
+The tool later ranked the specific word usage in current Indonesian literature, or any source collected by the agency.
+With certain criteria established by the agency, specific words will be selected to be added to the new version of KBBI.
+He also said that new loan words and/or slang that become too frequently used, widespread, and eventually become commonly used in daily conversations may be considered for inclusion in future KBBI versions.

 Reception

-The dictionary has been criticized for being too selective, and excluding words that are in common use.
-Writing in The Jakarta Post, Setiono Sugiharto states the "KBBI should be appreciated as a byproduct of work by Indonesian scholars who persistently show their commitment to the development of the Indonesian lexicon".
+The dictionary has been criticized for being too selective and excluding words that are in common use.
+Writing in The Jakarta Post, Setiono Sugiharto states, "KBBI should be appreciated as a byproduct of work by Indonesian scholars who persistently show their commitment to the development of the Indonesian lexicon."